Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Discussion

 \section{Discussion}

-Our study of the Quantum Sabotage Game provides a novel model for analyzing adversarial interactions in the quantum domain, extending traditional game theory to include destructive, non-cooperative strategies.
-The central finding of this work is that quantum resources, specifically W-state entanglement, can be strategically leveraged to achieve a definitive advantage over classical approaches, even in the presence of environmental noise.
-This section discusses the broader implications of these results, their relationship to existing literature, and promising avenues for future research.
+Our study of the Quantum Sabotage Game provides a model for analyzing adversarial interactions in the quantum domain, extending sabotage-only team games to include entanglement-generated joint-action sampling.
+The central finding is that multipartite entanglement, particularly W-states, can induce a correlation structure in decentralized actions that remains distinct from independent classical sampling under identical information constraints, and that this signature can persist under realistic noise.

-The introduction of a distinct "sabotage operator" within the well-established Eisert-Wilkens-Lewenstein (EWL) quantization scheme represents a unique contribution to quantum game theory.
-While much of the foundational work focused on how entanglement and quantum operations can resolve dilemmas and promote cooperation in games like the Prisoner's Dilemma, our model explores a contrasting scenario where players use quantum entanglement for direct, adversarial purposes.
-Our findings ${\text{suggest}}$ that even in a destructive game, quantum strategies can lead to a Pareto-optimal equilibrium, ${\text{an outcome}}$ that is not achievable in the classical version of the game.

-Our analysis of the game's dynamics reveals that the existence and stability of this superior quantum Nash equilibrium are critically dependent on the degree of entanglement and the presence of decoherence.
-For a sufficient level of entanglement, a new equilibrium emerges where the strategy of sabotage becomes less profitable than a coordinated, optimal quantum strategy.
-This demonstrates a core principle of quantum games: entanglement fundamentally restructures the strategic landscape, transforming the optimal strategies and a game's very essence.

-The robustness of this quantum advantage, however, is not absolute.
-We have shown that environmental decoherence, modeled as a dephasing channel, can diminish the payoffs associated with the optimal quantum equilibrium.
-This is consistent with a body of research demonstrating that quantum advantages in games and algorithms are fragile and can be degraded by noise.
-Our work extends this understanding by showing how a non-cooperative game with a specific multilevel entangled state responds to decoherence.
-The observation that the payoffs (e.g., from an ideal mean of 0.30 to a noisy mean of 0.28) converge toward classical values (e.g., 0.08) as noise increases underscores that for practical implementations, a high degree of quantum coherence must be maintained.
+The introduction of an explicit channel notation $\mathcal{S}$ within the EWL-style quantization vocabulary is intended to formalize how noise reshapes outcome statistics in an adversarial environment.
+In contrast to settings where quantum resources are framed as resolving dilemmas or increasing expected payoff, the present model is symmetric and defense is hidden and exogenous, so expectation-value claims are not the appropriate metric.
+Instead, the relevant observable is the joint-action distribution and its derived features, including variance, tail behavior, and correlation structure.

+Our analysis reveals that the persistence of entanglement-induced coordination signatures is critically dependent on coherence.
+As noise increases, the joint-action distribution converges toward a classical-like product distribution, reducing observable distinctions.
+This behavior is consistent with prior studies showing that quantum game signatures are sensitive to physical noise mechanisms that modify underlying quantum correlations \cite{Ozaydin2016}.
+Here, the same principle appears in a sabotage-only, hidden-defense setting: as decoherence grows, correlation structure degrades and distributional distinctions compress.